 6 Tips for an Easter Brunch That’s As Easy As It Is Delicious

-You’ve volunteered (or someone volunteered you) to host Easter brunch.
-Now it’s time to pull together a spread that impresses and tastes delicious — without you breaking a sweat preparing it.
-We’ve assembled some of our ideas, so you can spend your Easter brunch mingling with your friends and family, and, you know … eating.
+Easter brunch is a time to pull together a spread that impresses and tastes delicious — without you breaking a sweat preparing it.
+We’ve assembled some of our ideas so you can spend your Easter brunch, you know … brunching.

 - Purchase premade breads and pastries.
 It’s all about presentation (and taste).
 Thankfully, you can get big points without spending much energy or time by setting up a heaping platter of pastries and breads.
-All you have to do is pick up muffins, ready-to-bake 365 by Whole Foods Market Crescent Rolls and 365 by Whole Foods Market Cinnamon Rolls and then set them out with toasted slices of rich, buttery Whole Foods Market Braided Brioche, 365 by Whole Foods Market Organic Butter and a seasonal berry jam.
+Our Bakery offers a delicious selection of ready-to-enjoy breakfast goods like muffins, scones, bagels, croissants and more.
+Don’t forget organic butter and fruit preserves.

 - Have someone else take care of the entrées.
-The key to mastering stress-free entertaining is to do the old make-some-buy-some trick.
+The key to keeping brunch stress-free is to do the old make-some-buy-some trick.
 In this case, we’re the “someone else.”
 We’ll take care of the Easter ham, the Broccoli Cheddar Quiche and Quiche Lorraine.
-All you need to do is pick them up, reheat and serve (and eat).
+All you need to do is reserve, schedule a time for pickup, reheat and enjoy.